-Can I swim with contact lenses?
+Can I swim with Contact Lenses?

 The Bad Stuff

 It is recommended that contacts do not come in contact (no pun intended) with anything other than solution.
-This means that it probably isn’t a good idea to wash them in normal tap water because they could adsorb some bad stuff from the non-sterile water too.
+This means that it isn’t a good idea to wash them in normal tap water because they could absorb some bad stuff from the non-sterile water too.

 Not only can the water cause irritation and infection, but quite practically the contact lens may actually get washed out of your eye.
-Believe me, if this happens, the chances of you finding your contact lens again would be like searching for the letter ‘e’ in the novel Gadsby [it’s a 50,000 word novel and none of them have the letter ‘e’ written by Ernest Wright].
+Believe me, if this happens, the chances of you finding your contact lens again would be like searching for the letter ‘e’ in the novel Gadsby.
+[It’s a 50,000 word novel and none of them have the letter ‘e’ – written by Ernest Wright]

-Solutions to avoid this;
+How to avoid this

-Anybody who is into swimming for fitness (i.e. doing lengths of a pool Freestyle) will have pair so you’re not going to look out of place in the public pool.
+Anybody who is into swimming for fitness (i.e. doing lengths of a pool) will have pair, so you’re not going to look out of place in the public pool.
 They’re a pretty effective option as their job is keep water away from the eyes.

-The of type of lens you wear can help too..
+The type of lens can help too

 If you wear daily disposable lenses, just get rid of the lenses after you’ve been swimming.
 If any bacteria has been absorbed into the lenses, it’s no longer in contact with your eyes – it’s in the bin!